Longburn

 Longburn (or Karere) is a rural settlement just outside Palmerston North in the Manawatū-Whanganui area of New Zealand.
 Made up of large dairy processing plants Longburn is often mistaken to be a small township and not seen as a large satellite town of Palmerston North.
 The township is home to both Longburn School and Longburn Adventist College.

-The population was 354 in 2018.
+The population was 348 in the 2018 census.

 History

 Some of the region's earliest settlers settled in the Longburn area, including former Prime Minister of Denmark Bishop Ditlev Monrad and his family.

 Dairy

 A butter factory was opened in 1884, butter and cheese were exported in kegs to Britain.

 An entirely new plant was opened at Longburn in 1966.
 Today Fonterra's Longburn milk processing plant in conjunction with its sister plant in Pahiatua collects milk daily from Lake Tutira in northern Hawke's Bay down to Whitemans Valley near Wellington.

 In the peak milk season milk goes to casein production.
 There is a two-month winter shut-down each year.
-Raw milk is also processed at Longburn into concentrated milk and sent by rail to Fonterra Hawera where it becomes whole milk powder, cheeses and associated products.
+Raw milk is also processed at Longburn into concentrated milk and sent by rail to Fonterra Hāwera where it becomes whole milk powder, cheeses and associated products.

 Fonterra Longburn has just over 90 staff in 2021 of which more than 70 are tanker drivers.